Dejital/resume/README.md

-Résumé for Serge Nevksy in LaTeX
+## Résumé for Serge Nevksy in LaTeX

+Build it with the following command.

+    pdflatex SergeNevskyResume.tex